kriszyp/alkali/README.md

 nameVariable.put('New name') // will trigger another renderName call myDiv.name = 'Another name' // will also trigger the renderName call
 ```
+Note that render methods can only be used as methods in classes, not in constructor arguments.

 #### Getters and Setters
 The render methods provide custom handling of a property, and will override any existing functionality for a given property.
 This basically provides it very simple way to define a getter/setter for a property.
 But, if you would like to define property handling that delegates to existing property handling, it is recommended that you define your own getters and setters with super calls to the native setters and getters: